Travel Tips and Tricks for Those With Mast Cell Activation Syndrome and Histamine Intolerance

 Use your disinfectant wipe to turn the air flow on high.
 This will help keep the air moving so germs don’t linger.

-Disinfect Your Room as Soon as You Arrive
+Disinfect Your Room When You Arrive

 - Doorknobs and handles